tytydraco/yessleep/out/I_discovered_a_mysterious_beach.md

 I spent the next few days editing the photos before sending them to my client.
 Immediately, a new message from them popped up on my screen: **I’m sorry.**

 About a week after my first visit, my ex posted a photo with her new girlfriend.
-To keep myself from bursting into tears and overdosing on the Tylenol I was taking, I decided to de-stress by making some jewelry, a hobby I hadn’t picked up since our breakup.
+To keep myself from overdosing on the Tylenol I was taking, I decided to de-stress by making some jewelry, a hobby I hadn’t picked up since our breakup.

 Sitting on my bed, I was halfway done with a necklace when I noticed a purple bead had rolled down my calf.
 When I went to pick it up, it refused to move.
 Upon further inspection, it wasn’t a bead at all.
 It was a pearl.
 No matter how much I pulled, it stayed stuck to my skin.
 I reached for my scissors and positioned the blades before snapping them closed.
 A stinging pain and gush of blood ran down my leg, but before I could get up to grab a bandage, the wound healed, replacing the pearl with another much bigger one.